GeorgeIniatis/ASP.NET_Framework_MVC_Playground/README.md

 ## ASP.NET Framework MVC Playground

-This is just a playground site where multiple ASP.NET Framework and Javascript elements have been implemented as a way to get familiar with them.
+This is just a playground site where multiple ASP.NET Framework, Javascript and Bootstrap elements have been implemented as a way to get familiar with them.

 ### Running Site Locally